Bonterms/Mutual-NDA/README.md

 Best-practice, balanced, open source mutual non-disclosure agreement

 ## About Bonterms
-[Bonterms](https://bonterms.com/) provides best-practice, balanced, open source legal forms for the enterprise.
+[Bonterms](https://bonterms.com/) provides balanced, open source legal forms for the enterprise.
 Bonterms forms are standard forms that you modify as necessary for your transaction through a Cover Page.
 Make sure to have a lawyer review Bonterms forms before use in any circumstance.

 ## How the Mutual NDA was Created
 The Mutual NDA was drafted by the [Bonterms Open Source Forms Committee](https://bonterms.com/committee/), progressing through four drafts over three months.